Resource Round-up: Childhood vaccination

 As COVID-19 vaccines are now approved for use in children aged 5 to 11, pharmacists and other providers are gearing up to jump into action as part of this next phase to protect our kids.

-Whether you’ll be administering vaccines in your pharmacy or helping parents and kids understand the benefits of getting vaccinated, there’s lots of information to wade through.
+Whether you’re administering vaccines in your pharmacy or helping parents and kids understand the benefits of getting vaccinated, there’s lots of information to wade through.
 Here is a round-up of some helpful resources.

 - Recommendation on the use of the Pfizer-BioNTech COVID-19 vaccine (10mcg) in children 5-11 years of age and Summary of the NACI statement (November 19, 2021)